folio-org/folio-org.github.io/guides/automation.md

 [https://folio-kiwi.dev.folio.org/](https://folio-kiwi.dev.folio.org/)

-This is an environment for the latest FOLIO Release R3 2021 Kiwi.
+This is an environment for the previous FOLIO Release R3 2021 Kiwi.
 Each rebuild will pick up any hotfix updates that may have been released.

 The server is built every Sunday, to finish about 04:10 UTC.\